aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/distancebottom/_index.md

 ---
 title: ShapeBase.DistanceBottom
 second_title: Aspose.Words for .NET API Reference
-description: Returns or sets the distance in points between the document text and the bottom edge of the shape in C#
+description: ShapeBase property.
+Returns or sets the distance in points between the document text and the bottom edge of the shape in C#
 type: docs
 weight: 130
 url: /net/aspose.words.drawing/shapebase/distancebottom/